Trigeminal neuralgia (TN) is a nerve disorder. It causes a stabbing or electric shock-like pain in parts of the face.

 - MRI of the head

-- Trigeminal reflex testing
+- Trigeminal reflex testing (in rare cases)

 Your primary care doctor, a neurologist, or a pain specialist may be involved in your care.